ha2709/hr-search/README.md

 To help scale up, it will read the server's API from .env.

 I implement the simple rate limited and using it as a decorator of a router.

+There are some changes when running docker-compose: such as DB_HOST is postgres, my local, without Docker, DB_HOST is localhost